-This is an expanded version of a post written to harp-l in Februrary 2004.
+This is a heavily revised and expanded version of a post written to harp-l in Februrary 2004.
 Recently it's become something of a challenge to keep this information up to date, as other manufacturers have come to the market and the established manufacturers have changed their product lines several times.
 Please take the following as an overview and for details on specific models you may wish to check the harmonica reviews on this site.

 So tell us - where (besides a customiser) can one find a harmonica in that Just Intonation?
 If that's a component of SBW / LW's playing style, I want it!
 I know Hohner's current MS & HM tuning standards are NOT "Just", but some "compromised" version of it.